ram19890/premnathenterprises.com/docs/gentoo.md

 	usermod --append --groups wheel ram
 	usermod --append --groups network ram
-`Uncomment the wheel, for root level access for the new user
+Uncomment the wheel, for root level access for the new user

 	visudo
 	%wheel ALL=(ALL)ALL

 ## **To enable WOL, make sure you enable it on BIOS**
-Kindly check, if your ethernet device supports WOL
+Kindly check, if your Ethernet device supports WOL
 	ethtool interface | grep Wake-on
-Make sure to find the proper ethernet MAC address to make this work!
+Make sure to find the proper Ethernet MAC address to make this work!
 	vim /usr/lib/systemd/network/99-default.link

 	[Match]